astropy/nbcollection/docs/ci/ci_example.rst

 Categories are somewhat special, they don't need to be directly inside a collection.
 Instead, categories can be semantically present in a deeply nested folder structure.
 The folder names between the collection and category are turned into namespaces by `nbcollection-ci`.
-These namespaces can then be used as semantic dividers when rendering merging artifacts and generating a website
+These namespaces can than be used as semantic dividers when merging artifacts and generating a website

 How to manage Main Branch